Fabianofski/Jamalyzer/README.md

     REDIS_PORT="6379"
     REDIS_PASSWORD='password'
     ```
+5. You need to have a mongodb running on port 27017 and a redis server running on port 6379 to start the Backend
-5. Start the development server: `npm start`
+6. Start the development server: `npm start`
-6. The backend will be running on [http://localhost:3001](http://localhost:3001)
+7. The backend will be running on [http://localhost:3001](http://localhost:3001)

 ### Docker